aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/index.md

 ## Building a Non-Upgradeble Plugin

-We will build a basic `GreeterPlugin` which returns "Hello world!".
+We will build a plugin which returns "Hello world!" and the amount of times the function has been called.

 ### 1. Setup